lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
 What are prevalence and incidence?
-We briefly covered it in the previous video, but here we will go into more detail.
-Prevalence is a single snapshot in time and counts how many people have a disease.
+Prevalence is a single snapshot in time and counts the number of people who have a disease.
 Incidence is the number of new cases of a disease over a specific period of time.
 Because of the time component, incidence data is much more powerful at uncovering how exposures can influence disease.
 This graph illustrates prevalence compared to incidence.
-At visit zero, person one has a disease, so there is one case, which it is also a prevalent case.
+At visit zero, person one has a disease, so there is one total case, which is also the prevalent case.

 ---